Puppetry: Ancient Greece and Rome

 Although there are few remaining examples of puppets from ancient Greece, historical literature and archaeological findings shows the existence of puppetry.
 The Greek word translated as "puppet" is "νευρόσπαστος" (nevrospastos), which literally means "drawn by strings, string-pulling", from "νεῦρον" (nevron), meaning either "sinew, tendon, muscle, string", or "wire", and "σπάω" (spaō), meaning "draw, pull".
 Aristotle referred to pulling strings to control heads, hands and eyes, shoulders and legs.
 Plato's work also contains references to puppetry.
 The Iliad and the Odyssey were presented using puppetry.
 The roots of European puppetry probably extend back to the Greek plays with puppets played to the "common people" in the 5th century BC.
 By the 3rd century BC these plays would appear in the Theatre of Dionysus at the Acropolis.

 In ancient Greece and ancient Rome clay dolls, and a few of ivory, dated from around 500 BC, were found in children's tombs.
 These dolls had articulated arms and legs, and in some cases an iron rod extending up from the tops of their heads.
 This rod was used to manipulate the doll from above, as it is done today in Sicilian puppetry.
 A few of these dolls had strings in place of rods.
-Some researchers believe these ancient figures were simply toys and not puppets, due to their small size.
+Some researchers believe these ancient figures were toys and not puppets, due to their small size.

 Italy

 Middle Ages and Renaissance

-Italy is considered by many to be the early home of the marionette due to the influence of Roman puppetry.
-Xenophon and Plutarch refer to them.
 The Christian church used marionettes to perform morality plays.
 It is believed that the word marionette originates from the little figures of the Virgin Mary, hence the word "marionette" or "Mary doll.
 Comedy was introduced to the plays as time went by, and ultimately led to a church edict banning puppetry.
 Puppeteers responded by setting up stages outside cathedrals and became even more ribald and slapstick.
 Out of this grew the Italian comedy called Commedia dell'arte.
 Puppets were used at times in this form of theatre and sometimes Shakespeare's plays were performed using marionettes instead of actors.
+An early depiction of a puppet show within a castelet (shown right) illustrates fol.
+54v of Li romans du boin roi Alixandre ('The Romance of the Good King Alexander'), a Flemish manuscript illuminated by the workshop of Jehan de Grise between 1338 and 1344.

 In Sicily, the sides of donkey carts are decorated with intricate, painted scenes from the Frankish romantic poems, such as The Song of Roland.
 These same tales are enacted in traditional puppet theatres featuring hand-made marionettes of wood.
 In Sicilian this is called "Opera dei pupi", or "Opera of the puppets".
 The "Opera dei pupi" and the Sicilian tradition of cantastorie, the word for storyteller, are rooted in the Provençal troubadour tradition, in Sicily during the reign of Frederick II, Holy Roman Emperor, in the first half of the 13th century.